ptarmiganlabs/butler-docs/content/en/docs/examples/file copy-move-delete/_index.md

 The general idea is:
 For each file system operation (copy, move and delete) you can specify in which (or between which) directories that operation should be allowed.

 This is straight forward, but because Butler can run on different operating systems AND access file shares hosted by various OSs, things can get a bit complicated.
+In most cases the paths to use are the expected ones, but when it comes to UNC paths they need to use forward slash "/" rather than back ditto "\\".

 A few examples show how to deal with some common scenarios: